mnot/I-D/rfc5988bis/draft.md

-The "title" parameter, when present, is used to label the destination of a link such that it can be used as a human-readable identifier (e.g., a menu entry) in the language indicated by the Content-Language header (if present).
+The "title" parameter, when present, is used to label the destination of a link such that it can be used as a human-readable identifier (e.g., a menu entry) in the language indicated by the Content-Language header field (if present).
 The "title" parameter MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.

 The "title\*" parameter can be used to encode this label in a different character set, and/or contain language information as per {{I-D.ietf-httpbis-rfc5987bis}}.
 The "title\*" parameter MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.
-If the parameter does not contain language information, its language is indicated by the Content-Language header (when present).
+If the parameter does not contain language information, its language is indicated by the Content-Language header field (when present).

 If both the "title" and "title\*" parameters appear in a link-value, processors SHOULD use the "title\*" parameter's value.

 The "type" parameter, when present, is a hint indicating what the media type of the result of dereferencing the link should be.
-Note that this is only a hint; for example, it does not override the Content-Type header of a HTTP response obtained by actually following the link.
+Note that this is only a hint; for example, it does not override the Content-Type header field of a HTTP response obtained by actually following the link.
 There MUST NOT be more than one type parameter in a link-value.

 ## Examples